BadKaiPanda/TaskStep-Reborn/README.md

 Project History
 ---

 TaskStep was originally designed by [Rob Lowcock](http://www.cunningtitle.com), who began the project in 2006.
-In March 2008, he handed it off to me ([eromba](https://www.github.com/eromba)), after I refactored much of the existing code base.
+In March 2008, he handed it off to [eromba](https://www.github.com/eromba), after eromba refactored much of the existing code base, Wittles as now taken a fork of this in the hopes to update it and and new functions

-The code hasn't been touched since then (and it could use a complete rewrite), but I am leaving it here for the open-source masses.
-Please fork if you feel inspired -- I will gladly accept pull requests!